 1. Develop an investment plan that reflects your needs.

 To paraphrase an old saying: “Investor, know thyself”.
 A 25-year-old teacher on a low pay grid is going to invest differently than a 55-year-old principal thinking about retirement.
 So your first step is to think about your goals and time frame, as well as your financial and emotional tolerance for risk.

 2. Invest at an appropriate level of risk

 Next step is to choose a mix of stocks, bonds, cash, and other investments that you consider appropriate for your investing goals.
 Consider that stocks historically have a higher potential for growth over time, so holding them for longer time periods can help to smooth out volatility.
 Bonds and short-term investments, on the other hand, will play a greater role if you’ll need the money in just a few years, or if your tolerance for risk is low.

 Once you have chosen an asset mix, research and select appropriate investments.
-Darryl Martella, a Financial Advisor with Educators Financial Group, says “It’s important to diversify within your asset class as well – for example, within the stocks you hold you can choose a variety of small, mid, and large cap stocks, sectors and geography.
+Darryl Martella, a Certified Financial Planner professional with Educators Financial Group, says “It’s important to diversify within your asset class as well – for example, within the stocks you hold you can choose a variety of small, mid, and large cap stocks, sectors and geography.
 For bonds, consider varying maturity, credit qualities and durations”.

 Your Educators Financial Planner is highly trained in selecting investments to meet specific needs, and is always available to help.

 Your life changes (you have a baby, change jobs, retire early.)
 Markets change.
 It’s essential to manage your portfolio regularly to ensure it continues to be on track to meet your needs.
 This will entail: